Frede Castberg

 Frede Castberg (4 July 1893 – 4 November 1977) was a Norwegian jurist.
 The son of Johan Castberg, he served as professor and rector at the University of Oslo as well as president of The Hague Academy of International Law.

 Personal life

-Frede Castberg was born in Vardal as the son of jurist and politician Johan Castberg (1862–1926) and his wife Karen Cathrine Anker (1867–1932).
+Frede Castberg was born in Vardal Municipality as the son of jurist and politician Johan Castberg (1862–1926) and his wife Karen Cathrine Anker (1867–1932).
 He was the paternal great-grandson of priest and politician Peter Hersleb Harboe Castberg, grandson of customs surveyor and politician Johan Christian Tandberg Castberg, nephew of violinist Torgrim Castberg and first cousin of illustrator Johan Christian Castberg.
 On the maternal side Frede Castberg was the nephew of Katti Anker Møller.

 Castberg was married twice.
 The first marriage, to Synnøve Reimers (died 1990), lasted between 1921 and 1925, and produced one daughter.
 In February 1927, Castberg married his cousin Ella Anker (died 1974).
 They had two daughters, born in late 1927 and in 1933.